Alexmaxdout/alexmaxdout/README.md

 Its goal is to promote **fairness, transparency, and accountability** in AI systems by providing insights into bias patterns across demographic groups.

 🌟 Highlights

-- **Bias Detection Across Groups** - Implemented fairness metrics such as *disparate impact*, *equalized odds*, and *demographic parity* to analyze performance across protected attributes.
+- Bias Detection Across Groups: Implemented fairness metrics such as *disparate impact*, *equalized odds*, and *demographic parity* to analyze performance across protected attributes.
 - Interactive Reporting: Built visual dashboards to communicate bias findings for both technical and non-technical audiences.
 - Mitigation Strategies: Integrated methods like *reweighing*, *adversarial debiasing*, and *threshold adjustments* to reduce unfair outcomes.
 - Scalable Architecture: Designed a modular framework supporting multiple model types (classification & regression) and diverse datasets.